aws-ia/terraform-aws-eks-blueprints/examples/gitops/argocd-multi-cluster/README.md

 # Deploy

 ## Setup LoadBalancer or Ingress
-The example supports ArgoCD UI configuration with a valid domain name (ie example.com) or LoadBalancer with a generated domain name.
+The example supports ArgoCD UI configuration with a valid domain name (ie. example.com) or LoadBalancer with a generated domain name.
-To use Ingress you need to create a Route 53 Hosted zone, and configure ACM with the domain name.
+To use the Ingress, you must create a Route 53 Hosted zone, and configure ACM with the domain name.

 ### (Option 1) LoadBalancer
 Edit the [hub-cluster/main.tf](./hub-cluster/main.tf) and for the ArgoCD helm config `argocd_helm_config` variable comment `ingress` section and uncomment `service` section